kreijack/bombrowser/tests/TESTS.md

 - In the "BOMBrowser - codes list" window insert code 8200%
 - press ENTER
 - Select the 2nd entry (820001)
-- Select a document button
+- Press a document button

 Expected result: Clicking one button document, the related document is opened